 Student Family Housing has over 700 apartments available on the St. George campus.
 Priority for these unfurnished apartments is given to student families.
-The term "family" refers to students residing with their dependent children and to childless couples in a permanent long-term intimate relationship for at least one full year.
+The term "family" refers to students in full-time degree programs residing with their spouse, partner and/or children.

-While many students can be housed within 9 to 18 months of their application, this is only an average and depends on many variables, the most important of which is the supply of vacant apartments in any given month.
-However, if you are able to move with less than two months' notice, then the waiting period can be significantly shorter.
-It is advisable to apply as soon as you are seriously considering attending the University - if possible before being given an offer of admission to the University.
+There is a long waitlist list during our peak periods between July and September, but during October to May the waiting period can be significantly shorter.
+If you are able to move with less than two months' notice, please contact the Admissions Office directly to confirm availability.
+It is advisable to apply as soon as you are seriously considering attending the University to get your application on the waiting list.
 For more information, or to apply, contact the Student Family Housing office at 416-978-8049 or visit 35 Charles Street West. http://studentfamilyhousing.utoronto.ca.